Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 What are sanctions and embargoes?

 Sanctions and embargoes are political trade tools, mainly put in place by the United Nations (UN) and the European Union (EU).

 The main aim of all UN sanctions and embargoes, as set out in the UN Charter, is to implement decisions by its Security Council to maintain or restore international peace and security.

 The EU imposes sanctions and embargoes to further its Common Foreign and Security Policy (CFSP) objectives.
-The EU can impose measures to preserve peace and strengthen international security, promote international co-operation, and safeguard the common values and security of the EU.
 EU measures can also be imposed to uphold respect for human rights, democracy and the rule of law.

 In addition to UN and EU sanctions, sanctions and embargoes may be put in place by the Organisation for Security and Co-operation in Europe, who can also impose national arms embargoes.